space-comms/leeds-aprs-pi/PROJECT_SUMMARY.md

 ## Project Overview

-I've created a comprehensive, production-ready Dockerized APRS & Beacon System for Raspberry Pi, specifically designed for Leeds Space Comms but open to the public.
+A comprehensive, production-ready Dockerized APRS & Beacon System for Raspberry Pi, specifically designed for Leeds Space Comms but open to the public.

 ## File Structure Created

 ```